ATF agent shot in undercover operation, agency says

-(CNN)An agent with the Bureau of Alcohol, Tobacco, Firearms and Explosives' Chicago Field Division was shot during an operation Thursday, the agency said.
+(CNN)An agent with the Bureau of Alcohol, Tobacco, Firearms and Explosives was shot during an operation Thursday, the agency said.

-Agents were "ambushed" while conducting an undercover operation in Gary, Indiana, ATF Agent Brendan Iber said in a news conference.
+Agents from the Chicago Field Division were "ambushed" while conducting an undercover operation in Gary, Indiana, ATF Agent Brendan Iber said in a news conference.

 "One of our agents was shot multiple times and was transported to the Methodist Hospital here at Northlake campus," Iber said.